The God and Gigs Show

 What you’ll learn from this episode

-- How Parris came to know Tye Tribbett and made a promise to himself that eventually became reality
+• How Parris came to know Tye Tribbett and made a promise to himself that eventually became reality

-- How he became part of the Philadelphia soul scene with artists like The Roots and Jill Scott
+• How he became part of the Philadelphia soul scene with artists like The Roots and Jill Scott

-- How he adjusted to being in the inner circle of gospel legends like Tye Tribbett and Israel Houghton
+• How he adjusted to being in the inner circle of gospel legends like Tye Tribbett and Israel Houghton

-- How Tye Tribbett helped him deal with insecurity, intimidation and fear and how artists can overcome the same issues
+• How Tye Tribbett helped him deal with insecurity, intimidation and fear and how artists can overcome the same issues

-- How he dealt with the darkest
+• How he dealt wit

 NEW DEVOTIONAL ON YOUVERSION!